Lower Your Non-HDL Cholesterol Naturally For Better Long-Term Health

 You may consider add-on therapy if:

-• Non-HDL ≥ 160 mg/dL
+• Non-HDL ≥ 160 mg/dL.

-• Persistent non-HDL above goal despite lifestyle changes
+• Persistent elevation despite lifestyle changes.

-• Strong family history or high Lp(a)
+• Strong family history or high Lp(a).

 Therapies that reduce non-HDL include: